 An optional visit to the Cango Wildlife Ranch can be done.
 The Ranch encompasses of over 90 different animal species.
 They provide guided tours which are fundamental in educating the public, giving each species a voice, and highlighting animal and environmental issues.

 We Overnight in Oudtshoorn.

 DAY 3 Oudtshoorn – ROUTE 62 – Cape Town

-We travel via Route 62 through the Little Karoo with its many unique mountain ranges and vegetation to the Wine regions of Montague, Robertson and the Breede Valley Wine - heartland of South Africa's Brandy producers.
-We visit one of the many Wine Estates in these areas for a wine tasting.
+You travel via Route 62 through the Little Karoo with its many unique mountain ranges and vegetation to the Wine regions of Montague, Robertson and the Breede Valley Wine - heartland of South Africa's Brandy producers.
+You visit one of the many Wine Estates in these areas for a wine tasting.

-Our route to Cape Town takes us over the Du Toitskloof Pass and Paarl where we arrive late afternoon.
+Your route to Cape Town takes you over the Du Toitskloof Pass and Paarl where we arrive late afternoon.

 NOTE: Many extreme sport activities and weather dependent excursion options exist along the routing of this tour.
 We have included the nature highlights in the tour – however please discuss any of these options with your guide.
 (Some are only available on private and personalized tours)

 |Duration||3 Days (Departing Daily at 09h00 from Port Elizabeth)|